PublicMakings/6040cnc/readme.md

 Water cooled spindles systems should use distilled water with an anti-corrosion additive.
 I picked [Inhibited Propylene Glycol](https://en.wikipedia.org/wiki/Polypropylene_glycol) due to its low-ish toxicity.
 I bought mine at Napa auto.

+A pump came with the 6040, but you still need a reservoir to hold the coolant.
+I made mine out of a plastic bucket and some panel-mount barb fittings.
+Beware the aluminum barbs that come with the pump - mine let go in the middle of a session and sprayed coolant all over.
+Now that barb is reinforced with hose clamps.

 #### Lubrication (WIP)